 Not all large-scale layoffs are driven by an eliminationist instinct, but some definitely are so.
 Take, for instance, a large company that closes a store after the workers have voted to unionize.
 Fueled by a determination to keep wages low and not be subject to workers’ collective bargaining efforts, the company shuts it down, hoping to send a message to employees at other locations about the fate that awaits them if they try the same thing.

-The so-called “exit parade” is an inhumane HR practice in which a worker is called into an office, informed of her termination, and escorted out of the building, sometimes by a security guard.
-This is a degradation ceremony that instantly transforms a loyal employee into a threat to be removed.
+For years, we’ve had the so-called “exit parade,” an inhumane HR practice in which a worker is called into an office, informed of her termination, and escorted out of the building, sometimes by a security guard.
+This degradation ceremony instantly transforms a loyal employee into a threat to be removed.
 It also sends a terrible message to those who remain about their worth to the employer once it is “done” with them.
+And now we’re seeing layoffs by standardized emails, about as cold and impersonal a way to terminate a worker as one could imagine.

 5. Creating “unpersons”